-The purpose of the Master of Architecture degree program is to educate toward ultimate leadership positions within the profession of architecture.
-Within a broad curriculum, design as a discipline and a process is emphasized.
 Students are encouraged to give rich visual and material substance to both theoretical and pragmatic ideas.
-The context for design at the UT-Arlington focuses on the contemporary urban condition, a viewpoint especially appropriate for a school at the heart of a diverse, expanding, and internationally oriented region like Dallas/Fort Worth.
+The context for design at The University of Texas at Arlington focuses on the contemporary urban condition, a viewpoint especially appropriate for a school at the heart of a diverse, expanding and internationally oriented region like Dallas/Fort Worth.

 There are three distinct programs of study in architecture, which provide options to graduate students with different backgrounds and needs.
 Path A requires approximately 3-1/2 years, Path B two years, and Path C one year.

-Path A is for applicants who hold a degree but do not meet the minimum requirements of a Bachelor of Science in Architecture.
+Path A is for applicants who hold a Bachelor's degree, but do not meet the minimum requirements of a Bachelor of Science in Architecture.

 A minimum of 104 credit hours in architectural design, theory, and practice is required of Path A candidates for the professional degree in architecture (M.Arch).
 Due to the rigor of the program (not unlike any other professional school-law or medicine), students entering this program are advised to discontinue outside employment.